mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 they are often automatically mapped into variable name space and can be referenced in URIs as path or query segment identifiers.

-We should also avoid the use of "\$" unless it is required by a library (e.g. JQuery).
+We should also avoid the use of “\$” unless it is required by a library (e.g. JQuery).
 IBM JCL has passed away; let it rest in peace.
 There are better scope control tools to separate name spaces than introducing non-roman symbols.

-We should avoid "-" (hyphen) in path segment and query parameter names as it does not map into variable names, SQL or JSON field name identifiers.
+We should avoid "-" (hyphen) in path segment and query parameter names as it does not map into variable names, SQL, or JSON field name identifiers.

+Underscore characters must
+be escaped in markdown source by prefixing each with a “\\” character.

 Snake\_case has been reported to be slightly easier to read than camelCase in variable names, but it actually does not improve readability of URIs, as it visually interferes with path and query segment delimiters making it difficult to visually parse them.
+And when URIs are underlined in presentation, the underscores become illegible.

 ### URI Parameters